Deacon: Arise! In silence let us be attentive!

 People: I believe, O Lord, and I confess

-At your mystical supper, O Son of G
+At your mystical supper, O Son of God,

 receive me today as a communicant,